wisnudir/steam-external-downloader/README.md

 Read my [Wiki](https://github.com/wisnudir/steam-external-downloader/wiki) for detail step.<br/>
 Or watch video instead [https://youtu.be/bj2eipmlwXc](https://youtu.be/bj2eipmlwXc)<br/><br/>
 Currently is not available in Chrome Web Store, you have to instal manualy by dragging <code>.crx</code> file to your Chrome browser. <br />
 Its normal if chrome will show harmfull software warning, because is not registered in their web store.
-You can completely ignore that, its save and wouldnt cause damages anything, check our source code for your ensure. <br />
+You can completely ignore that, its safe and wouldnt cause damages anything, check our source code for your ensure. <br />
 Alternatively, if chrome keep prefent this plugin, you can clone this project, extract, and upload to chrome via developer mode, and dont forget to disable devevloper mode after uploaded.<br/><br/>
 For now, its support for 5 games and all of them from [Skymods](http://smods.ru), there are:
 * Cities: Skyline [smods.ru](http://smods.ru)